-Version 2.0 (DRAFT) 2019.03.04
+Version 2.0 (DRAFT) rc1 (marked up)

-Trusting the Open Source from which Software Solutions are built
+Establishing trust in the Open Source from which Software Solutions are built

 DRAFT: This is the draft of the next version 2.0 of the OpenChain specification.
-Changes made over the previous 1.2 version can be found in a special marked up version of this draft.
+Changes made over the previous 1.2 version can be found in this draft.
 Section 0 provides a high level summary of changes made.
 The most recent updates made to the text that have been generally accepted can be found in blue highlights.
-Recommended updates still under discussion can be found in vellow highlights.
+Recommended updates still under discussion can be found in yellow highlights.
 We are targeting to release a new version of the specification in April 2019.